 So, what makes Sunrise so special?
 Here’s one of the simple answers: Sunrise is the highest elevation you can reach by vehicle in Mount Rainier National Park; located at an elevation of 6,400 feet.
 That means you get mind-blowing views of Mount Rainier on a clear day, and it’s one of the reasons Sunrise is the second most visited spot in the park (only behind Paradise).

-Tove and I did a couple different hikes on our day trip to Sunrise.
+Tove and I did a two different hikes on our day trip to Sunrise.
 We started with the Silver Forest Trail, which was much more of a stroll than a “hike.”
 The easy two-mile round-trip adventure only climbs 150-feet and takes about an hour to complete.
-The Silver Forest Trail guides you through a wildflower meadow and offers amazing views of Mount Rainier.
-After our trip on the Silver Forest Trail, Tove and I hiked along the Sourdough Trail to Frozen Lake.
-This moderate hike is about three-miles round-trip with an elevation gain of 500′, so it’s far from grueling.
-Not to take away from a very enjoyable hike with great views of the mountain, but the payoff isn’t huge at the end.
-Frozen Lake is honestly nothing to write home about (PHOTO).
-There are miles upon miles of hiking trails at Sunrise, ranging from easy to strenuous.
-Again, we recommend asking the rangers at the Sunrise Visitor Center which hikes best suite what you’re looking for.
+The Silver Forest Trail guides you through a wildflowers and offers amazing views of Mount Rainier.
+Tove and I also hiked along the Sourdough Trail to Frozen Lake.
+This hike is about three-miles round-trip with an elevation gain of 500-feet, so it’s far from grueling.
+There are miles of hiking trails, ranging from easy to strenuous.
+Again, we recommend asking at the Sunrise Visitor Center which hikes best suite what you’re looking for.